Here are answers to commonly asked questions about working for PACE in a temporary role:

-Other qualities important to becoming a successful “short term employee” include an ability to go with the flow, to adjust to change, to keep going even when there are a lot unknowns.
+Other qualities important to becoming a successful “short term employee” include an ability to go with the flow, to adjust to change and to keep going even when there may be a lot of unknowns.
 A positive, helpful personality also goes a long way.
 Our best temporary employees are people who actively look to make a difference in the short time they are on assignment.

 Last but not least, one of the most important qualities employers look for in their temporary workers is RELIABILITY – a solid track record of coming to work every day – on time, ready to work.
 We often experience an employer setting higher standards of attendance for their temporary workers, than is set for their core employees.
 There is often less time to get a project done.

 A temporary job is just that – temporary.
-Legally it can be started and ended without notice.
+Legally it can start and end without notice.

 Contract assignments, on the other hand, typically involve a contract between the employer and the employee (or their representative) stating the terms and conditions that get applied to the employee and employer – i.e. the length of the assignment, work content, results expected, etc.

 The two terms are often used interchangeably, but from a legal perspective reflect two different types of employment.

 For most of PACE’s temporary assignments, our employer clients do not ask you to sign a contract.

 Temporary assignments start and stop “at will”.
 Your assignment can end without cause and with minimal notice.

 That said, most of the employers we represent take seriously their commitment to their temporary workers, and only in highly unusual circumstances are assignments cancelled before the assignment is completed.